formbricks/formbricks/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Chore (refactoring code, technical debt, workflow improvements)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] This change adds a new database migration
 - [ ] This change requires a documentation update

 ## How should this be tested?